silverbux/laravel-angular-admin/README.md

 ## Demo
 [Click here for a live demo](http://laravel-admin.herokuapp.com)

-***Note: If you register or use Oauth to sign-in your info will be available on user lists, you can use credentials below.***
+*Note: If you register or use Oauth to sign-in your info will be available on public under user lists component, you can use credentials below.*

 > admin@example.com / password

----

 ![laradmin](https://cloud.githubusercontent.com/assets/1888261/14665607/dbadf93c-0706-11e6-8223-5ea3f88aa44b.png)